 When can I drive a car?

-Do not drive until you are comfortable walking in a normal street shoe, and your stitches have been removed.
-You must also be confident and able to do an emergency stop.
+You are strongly advised not to drive until you are comfortable walking in a normal outdoor shoe and stitches have been removed.
+You must also be able to do an emergency stop easily.

 When can I return to work?